isblab/prism/README.md

 ## Step 2.
 Getting the precision-colored model from PrISM
 The previous `run_prism.py` command, on running successfully, produces a file `inverse_precision.txt` in the output directory with the inverse of the precision (also termed spread) per bead (for NPZ/RMF input) or per residue (for PDB input).

 The next command uses these annotated precision values to color the beads of a representative model (e.g., the cluster center model).
-Additionally, a `bead_inverse_precision.txt` file is created with the bead names and their corresponding spreads.
+Additionally, a `bead_inverse_precisions.txt` file is created with the bead names and their corresponding spreads.
 Spreads take values from 0 (high precision) to 1 (low precision).

 For `NPZ` input, the `-su`, `-r`, and `-sn` options should be **identical** to what was passed in the sampcon step `exhaust.py`.